thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

 ## Imported exemplars

-Most of the imported large binary exemplars are broken out of current Fedora disk images.
+Most of the imported large binary exemplars are broken out of available Fedora disk images.
 The top level `acquireExternalExemplars.py` script controls this process, sometimes with some manual intervention to handle image mounting.
 Selection of the imported disk image is controlled with text like: